 The Company maintained a rabbi trust for deferred compensation plans for executives.
 The rabbi trust held assets such as cash, fixed income and equity securities in the form of mutual funds.
 On November 11, 2008, the Company approved certain technical amendments to the deferred compensation plan for highly compensated U.S. citizen executives (the "Affected Executives") in order to comply with Section 409A of the U.S. Internal Revenue Code.
 Under the enacted Section 457A of the U.S. Internal Revenue Code, unless further regulations are promulgated that would exempt the Company from its application, the Affected Executives would be unable to defer income tax on contributions to the deferred compensation plan in respect of services rendered after December 31, 2008.
-Consequently, the deferred compensation plan was also amended to provide that no further contributions to the deferred Executives to make a change in their payment elections under the 409A transition rules on or before December 31, 2008.
+Consequently, the deferred compensation plan was also amended to provide that no further contributions to the deferred compensation plan would be made by the Company after December 31, 2008.
+Further, the Company approved permitting the Affected Executives to make a change in their payment elections under the 409A transition rules on or before December 31, 2008.
 As a consequence of elections made by the Affected Executives, during the year ended December 31, 2009, all of the funds held in the rabbi trust established under the deferred compensation plan were paid out to the Affected Executives.
-It is not expected that additional funds will be deposited in the rabbi trust because the Company has ceased contributing to the deferred compensation plan at their election.
+It is not expected that additional funds will be deposited in the rabbi trust because the Company has ceased contributing to the deferred compensation plan, but the Affected Executives are permitted to continue to make contributions to the deferred compensation plan at their election.